top of page

 Consultation and Case Review

-If you are preparing to file a case in which discretionary factors are involved, or if you have already filed and received a Request for Evidence (RFE) or Notice of Intent to Deny (NOID) and would like your case to be reviewed, you may schedule a case-specific consultation using the link below.
+If you are preparing to file a case in which discretionary factors are involved, or if you have already received a Request for Evidence or Notice of Intent to Deny, we offer focused case review and response representation.
+We represent individuals and employers from around the globe.
+Book a confidential consultation to discuss your case.